 Feelings are real, and it's not easy to hold it all.

-I know many of us are now experiencing a range of emotions after last week.
+I know many of us are now experiencing a range of emotions after the US Election.
 This is why I'm popping into your inbox today, to remind you that you're not alone and that this is the time to pull out your mindfulness tools - and use them.

 As many of you know, a book I keep it firmly on my bedside table, is Pema Chodron's When Things Fall Apart.
 After a few days of practicing yoga nidra last week, feeling really fragile, I held Pema's book close, closed my eyes, and opened it to a random page.
 I like doing this because I always receive what I need, even if I don't understand it at that moment.
 Here's the words I opened to: